asadprodhan/Bacterial-phylogenetic-tree-reconstruction-using-UBCG-pipeline/README.md

+**How to reconstruct MrBayes phylogenetic tree using the UBCG core genes**

+- Collect the concatenated alignment of the core genes (aligned_concatenated.fasta) from the UBCG output directory
+- Convert it to nexus file
+- Save it with “MrBayes” extension
+- Run phylogenetic tree reconstruction (detailed protocol at XXXXX)

 ## **References**

 1. Na, S.-I. et al. UBCG: Up-to-date bacterial core gene set and pipeline for phylogenomic tree reconstruction.
 J Microbiol.
 56, 280–285 (2018).